 What Should I Do While I’m Waiting for My Retroactive Unemployment Benefits?

 Workers should contact their state’s unemployment insurance program as soon as possible after becoming unemployed.
-While waiting for unemployment benefits and retroactive payments to arrive, out-of-work individuals can rely on other support.
+While waiting for unemployment benefits and retroactive payments to arrive, individuals who are unemployed can rely on other support.

 If unemployment benefits have yet to arrive or are falling short of your needs, consider applying for benefits through the Supplemental Nutrition Assistance Program, also known as food stamps, leaning on advance child tax credit payments, seeking help from food banks and charities, and contacting your state to see what kinds of coronavirus pandemic relief programs may still be available.